Oregon Colleges and Universities

 Oregon’s 2013 legislative session did some useful things for higher education, with a rare funding increase (although at a smaller rate than overall state budget growth), a reorganization intended to increase effectiveness and the creation of institutional boards that are hoped to dramatically increase philanthropy at participating institutions.

-2012 Edition of U.S. News & World Report’s America’s Best Colleges In the listing of national universities, the University of Oregon ranked 101 and Oregon State University ranked 139.
-The University of Washington was ranked 42nd and Washington State University was 115th.
+2015 Edition of U.S. News & World Report’s America’s Best Colleges In the listing of national universities, the University of Oregon ranked 106 and Oregon State University ranked 138.
+No Oregon campus made the top tier of best schools overall.
+The University of Washington was ranked 48 and Washington State University was 138 (tied with three other schools including Oregon State University).

 Liberal Arts Colleges

-- Oregon Institute of Technology in Portland and Klamath Falls: 8.
+- Oregon Institute of Technology in Klamath Falls: 8.

 - No. 3 in primary care.

-- OHSU School of Nursing: No. 1 in nursing midwifery.
+- OHSU School of Nursing: No. 7 in nursing and No. 1 in nursing-midwifery.

 Oregon University System